-all year except 24–27 Dec, 2 weeks late Feb/early Mar, restaurant closed Sun evening, Mon in Nov–Apr.
+all year except 24–27 Dec, 2 weeks late Feb/early Mar, restaurant closed Sun evening, Mon lunch Nov–Apr.

 lounge, bar, restaurant, free Wi-Fi, in-room TV (Freeview), courtyard, 1-acre garden, restaurant and bar wheelchair accessible, no adapted toilet.

 in bar and dining rooms.